Young men want to get big. For some, it's becoming an obsession

 Who's affected remains a mystery

 Nagata estimated that a third of teenage boys in the U.S. are trying to bulk up.
-But how many go on to develop bigorexia are harder to pin down.
+But how many go on to develop bigorexia is harder to pin down.

 That challenge stems from a lack of awareness of the condition, which was first added to the DSM — a handbook used by clinicians to diagnose mental health conditions — in 2013.
 Diagnosing young men with bigorexia is also difficult because they're less likely to seek out help and experts disagree on how to diagnose it.